-TexAmericas Center, the following are TexAmericas Center's authorities, policies, programs and resources available to accomplish hazard mitigation action and strategies.
-TexAmericas has a Chief Executive Officer, Chief Operations Officer and Vice President of Finance.
+TexAmericas Center: TexAmericas Center has a Chief Executive Officer, Chief Operations Officer, and Vice President of Finance.
 International building codes are in place and enforced.
 TexAmericas Center will integrate actions and recommendations of the mitigation plan into their Policy Documents and the Chief Executive Officer will propose these actions at the monthly Board of Directors Meeting.
 The Executive Director will sign this into action after a majority vote.
 To improve and expand capabilities, TexAmericas Center should establish a Hazard Mitigation Team to address their Hazard Mitigation Plan recommendations.
 They could also benefit from additional training and staff to support mitigation plan activities.